-This uniform Student Progression, Promotion, and Grading (SPP&G) Handbook is reviewed and approved annually by the Jefferson County Board of Education (JCBE).
-The SPP&G Handbook supports the philosophy and vision of the Jefferson County Public Schools (JCPS) and complies with Kentucky law.
+This uniform Middle School Student Progression and Promotion Handbook is reviewed and approved annually by the Jefferson County Board of Education (JCBE).
+The handbook supports the philosophy and vision of Jefferson County Public Schools (JCPS) and complies with Kentucky law.